GSamuel/werewolves-of-millers-hollow/README.md

 ## Possible Goals
 * Simulate the game so the narrater makes less mistakes
 * Remove the need for a narrater.
-* Make it possible to play this game online against people you don't know.
+* Make it possible to play this game online against people you do or don't know.

+## Architecture
+Roles have states. i.e. Witch has to know if she can still use her potions or not.
+Player should not have dependencies on specific roles.
+(Strategy pattern for roles?)
+Roles React to different events.
+Every role knows to which events to react.
+Roles should know when an event happens on their player or on an other player. (identity) Because roles react to different events maybe use template pattern?
+Are the events set in stone? else template pattern might not be a good idea.
+Roles can sometimes choose players.
+Do they need some way to access all players in the game?
+It is probably the players responsibility to choose other players.
+(In the real game players get asked by the narrator)